Dean-J-K-James/dean-j-k-james.github.io/application/application/blog/contents/random-walk-dungeon-generation/article.md

 On each iteration, we call the `iterate_random_walk` function.
 This creates a path, and chooses the next active cell.

-<tip>The term "active" cell is simply a label we are giving to the cell that is currently being evaluated.
-There is nothing special or different about the cell itself.</tip>
+<div class="tip">The term "active" cell is simply a label we are giving to the cell that is currently being evaluated.
+There is nothing special or different about the cell itself.</div>

 ## Initialise